The fishing has gone out of Lowestoft.

 The St Anthony,built in Holland in 1998 was the largest boat fishing from Lowestoft harbour.
 Although similar in many respects to the St Georges the boat was larger and more powerful,and carried sophisticated electronic systems for fishing,fish finding and boat handling.The boat along with all the large trawlers from Lowestoft that weren't scrapped or broken up, is at present operating abroad,some apparently even went to Africa......time for a quick chorus of 'Rule Britannia'.

-Gloves Baconsdozen Home Page.
+Other old cars Baconsdozen Home Page.

 More Boat Pictures A Lowestoft fairy story.